yanlaichen/ACCOMPLISH-Computing-Modules/Python and Git Setup/README.md

 # Step 1: Discussion of operating systems

-(*) Students should be made aware that there are three main flavors of operating systems (Windows, Linux, MacOS) and that some minor differences in conventions exist among them.
+* Students should be made aware that there are three main flavors of operating systems (Windows, Linux, MacOS) and that some minor differences in conventions exist among them.
-(*) Provide students with the document OperatingSystems-WindowsUsers.pdf.
+* Provide students with the document OperatingSystems-WindowsUsers.pdf.
 This is especially important for Windows users.
-  (*) Installation instructions for Windows users can be found by viewing the following video created specifically for this module: https://www.youtube.com/watch?v=-JJWJXrLF0A
+  * Installation instructions for Windows users can be found by viewing the following video created specifically for this module: https://www.youtube.com/watch?v=-JJWJXrLF0A

 # Step 2: Installing Anaconda

 Suggest that students install Python using Anaconda.
 The following points should be mentioned:

-(*) Anaconda is a package manager (like an app store) and a computational programming environment for Python.
+* Anaconda is a package manager (like an app store) and a computational programming environment for Python.
 Python and many other essential programs (e.g. spyder) will be installed
-(*) Automatically handles dependencies across platforms (*) Please install (very easy) the 64-bit option (Python 3): https://www.continuum.io/downloads
+* Automatically handles dependencies across platforms
+* Please install (very easy) the 64-bit option (Python 3): https://www.continuum.io/downloads

 # Step 3: Installing Git

-(*) MacOS and Linux users should do
-  (1) search for the "terminal" program and open it up (2) from the command-line, run "conda install git" (*) Windows users: follow the handout OperatingSystems-WindowsUsers.pdf (which points to a video to show these steps)
+* Windows users: follow the handout OperatingSystems-WindowsUsers.pdf (which points to a video to show these steps)
+* MacOS and Linux users should do

+1. search for the "terminal" program and open it up
+2.  from the command-line, run "conda install git"

 # Step 4: Computational lab/handout (checking the installation)

 The computing lab was run as an in-class, hands-on activity.
 The exact lab given in class is provided.
 A few things to keep in mind

-(*) A portion of the lab involves students cloning a git repo and pushing back to it.
+* A portion of the lab involves students cloning a git repo and pushing back to it.
 This would require the instructor to setup a git project before the lab and giving the student read/write permissions.
 Alternatively, these parts could be skipped.
-(*) Before running this lab, the instructor should give a brief introduction to using the command line.
+* Before running this lab, the instructor should give a brief introduction to using the command line.